vurg/stroller-iot/README.md

 That's it!
 You have installed Thonny / VS Code and flashed the firmware on Raspberry Pi Pico W.

 ## Putting everything together
 A quick walkthrough what the purpose of each electronic components for this project and how they interact with each other:
 * DHT11 measures temperature (degC) and relative humidity (%).
 Published to Adafruit.
 * LED indicators change color depending on temperature (solid green if ideal, flashes red if its outside optimal range), and humidity preferences (yellow lights up if it's very humid).
-* Tilt switch turns on pico PCB on-board LED.
-This functions as vibration sensor.
+* Tilt switch turns on pico on-board LED.
+It is quite sensitive, so we use it as vibration sensor.
 * Button press enables the IR transmitter/receiver.
 Press it while approaching another stroller.
 * If 30 consecutive IR signals are received within short duration, AdaFruit is notified.
 Discord message is sent through webhook.
 RGB LED lights up for 10 seconds (default setting).